The Beat Fan Guide

 Frequently Asked Questions

 What time does The Beat typically take the stage?
-Doors for Electric Bristol usually open around 7:00 PM.
-If there is a supporting act, they typically start around 7:30 PM or 8:00 PM and play for about 30-45 minutes.
-The Beat, as the headliners, would then usually take the stage between 9:00 PM and 9:30 PM, with the show concluding around 11:00 PM.
+Doors for this event are usually at 7:00 PM.
+Opening acts, if any, typically start around 7:30 PM and play for about 30-45 minutes.
+The Beat, as the headliners, are generally expected to take the stage between 9:00 PM and 9:30 PM, with the show concluding around 10:30 PM to 11:00 PM, depending on the length of the set and any encores.

 How long is the concert?
-A typical concert for The Beat at a venue like Electric Bristol, including any support acts, will last approximately 2.5 to 3 hours.
-The headliner's set usually runs for around 1.5 to 2 hours.
+The concert, including any potential support acts and encores, is typically around 2.5 to 3 hours in duration.
+The main set from The Beat usually lasts for about 1.5 to 2 hours.

 What's the refund policy?
-Refunds are generally only offered if the event is cancelled by the promoter or venue.
-If the event is rescheduled, tickets are usually valid for the new date, and refunds may be offered within a specified timeframe if the new date is unsuitable for the ticket holder.
-Always refer to the specific terms and conditions of your ticket purchase.
+Refunds are typically only offered if an event is cancelled by the organiser or artist.
+If the event is rescheduled, tickets are usually valid for the new date.
+It is important to review the specific terms and conditions of your ticket purchase from the vendor you used.

 Top Tips for The Beat at Electric Bristol